-The Eagles have made history once again.
-The Associated Press has reported that their record, Their Greatest Hits 1971-1975, has now been certified 38x Platinum.
+The Eagles made history once again in 2018.
+In August of 2018, The Associated Press reported that their record, Their Greatest Hits 1971-1975, had been certified 38x Platinum.
 According to the Recording Industry Association of America (RIAA), this puts the record above Michael Jackson's iconic record Thriller, which has gone 33x Platinum.

 Their Greatest Hits 1971-1975 features the band's most iconic hits, including "Take It Easy," "Heartache Tonight," "Lyin' Eyes," "Desperado," "Take It To The Limit" and "Tequila Sunrise."

 Read More: The 10 Best Eagles Songs, Ranked